u1krsh/manim/README.md

-# manim# Wave Visualization with Manim
+# Wave Visualization with Manim

 This project visualizes a mathematical wave function using [Manim](https://www.manim.community/), a powerful Python animation engine for mathematical visualizations.